devtron-labs/devtron/docs/user-guide/deploying-application/image-labels-and-comments.md

 Users need to have [Build & deploy permission](../global-configurations/authorization/user-access.md#role-based-access-levels) or above (along with access to the environment and application) to perform soft deletion of labels.
 {% endhint %}

 This action marks the label as invalid but doesn't delete the label.
-Therefore, you can recover it again.
+Therefore, you can recover it again but you cannot reuse it for other image (unless it's a different application).

 1. Click the edit option.
 2. Use the (-) icon to strike off the label.
 This icon is available on the left-side of a label.